For music educators - By music educators

 4. Consider uploading some professional pictures of your program.
 This creates a slideshow just for your desk.
 Choose if you might like to share with others.

-5. Invite some more professional music educators to join "Your" network.
+5. Invite some more professional music educators to join "Your" network (Create a Group).
 Messaging capabilities become initiated and email can be a thing of the past.

 7. Check out the links on the main page (and forums/videos), remember that the pdf's are "stacks" and after looking through the stacks, decide if you have a better or complimentary handout and upload it.
 It will be added to the stack for everyone's use.
 We always need new materials.